Direkt zum Inhalt springen

 Time required

-Term papers and seminar papers are either written in parallel to the course or during the lecture-free period.
+Term papers and seminar papers are either written in parallel with the course or during the lecture-free period.
 Depending on the subject culture, the requirements for term papers and seminar papers may vary.
 Ideally, term papers should be written several times before the final thesis.

 Room facilities